Sainte-Marie-aux-Chênes

 Sainte-Marie-aux-Chênes ([sɛ̃t maʁi o ʃɛːn]; Marieneichen) is a commune in the Moselle department in Grand Est in north-eastern France.

+Population

 Coat of arms

 The town's name means "Saint Mary at the oaks" in French, and the town's coat of arms can be described as canting: Azure an oak tree eradicated or, between two letters S and M of the last.